About

 Biography

-He sits on the Council of the Society for Army Historical Research and is a part time Lecturer at the University of Bournemouth.
-His interests include mountaineering, cycling and rowing.
+I sit on the Council of the Society for Army Historical Research and have worked as a part-time history lecturer at the University of Bournemouth.
+My work has appeared in Transactions of the Royal Historical Society and Historical Research.

 You can update your biography section in Pure (opens in a new tab).
 Select your ‘Personal’ tab then ‘Edit profile’.
 Under the heading, and ‘Curriculum and research description’, select ‘Add profile information’.
 In the dropdown menu, select - ‘Biography’.
 Aim for no more than 400 words.